 US taxes – what you need to know

-If you had more than US$10,000 in total in one or more foreign bank accounts at any time during the tax year, you should also file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).
+If you have more than US$10,000 in aggregate in foreign financial accounts, including all of your bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).